Rachael Leigh Cook: Career

-Cook began auditioning for acting work at the age of 14.
+Cook began auditioning for acting work at age 14.
 She made her screen debut as an actress in the 1995 film The Baby-Sitters Club.
 She also played a role in the adventure film Tom and Huck, released in December 1995.
 In 1996, her modeling agency sent her to star in a short film, 26 Summer Street.
 In 1997, Cook appeared in a leading role in the film Country Justice as a 15-year-old rape victim who is impregnated by her rapist.

-In 1999, Cook starred in her breakout role in the sleeper hit film She's All That, a romantic comedy that so far is the most financially successful film of her career.
+In 1999, Cook starred in her breakout role in the romantic comedy film She's All That, the most financially successful film of her career.
 In 2000, she starred opposite Elijah Wood in the well-received The Bumblebee Flies Anyway.
 She took the lead role in 2001's Josie and the Pussycats, which turned out to be a box office failure, although it has since become a cult classic.

 In 2000, she was the cover girl for the U.S. March/April issue of FHM.
 She also starred in the music video for New Found Glory's 2000 single "Dressed to Kill".
 In 2002, she was ranked No. 26 in Stuff magazine's "102 Sexiest Women in the World".
 In 2003, she starred in the film 11:14 as Cheri.
 She also appeared as a main cast member in the 2005 television miniseries Into the West produced by Steven Spielberg.
 In 2006, she appeared in the music video for Daniel Powter's "Love You Lately".

 In 2007, Cook was seen in the big screen adaptation of Nancy Drew.
 She played the female lead in the independent sports drama The Final Season.
 She has appeared in numerous episodes of the Seth Green comedies Titan Maximum and Robot Chicken.
 In 2008, she guest-starred as Abigail Lytar in two third-season episodes of the USA Network series Psych.
 She reprised the role in the following season.